 AVOID FALSE REPRESENTATIONS AT ALL COST

-Companies should be extremely careful and avoid liability under federal novation law, false representations about business partnerships and operations.
-The federal government is now scrutinizing business sales for potential violation of the Anti-Assignment Clause which expressly prohibits selling government contracts.
+Companies should be extremely careful and avoid liability under federal novations law, false representations about business partnerships and operations.
+The federal government is now scrutinizing business sales for potential violations of the Anti-Assignment Clause which expressly prohibits selling government contracts.

 NOVATIONS AND ASSIGNMENT OF CONTRACT ARE DIFFERENT CONCEPTS

-With any buy-sell transaction involving federal government contracts, the buyer and the seller should understand the difference between a government contract novation and assignment of contract.
-You simply cannot assign the existing contract without approval of a novation agreement from the contracting officer.
+With any buy-sell transaction involving FAR government contracts, the buyer and the seller should understand the difference between a government contract novation and assignment of contract.
+You simply cannot assign the existing contract without the approval of a novation agreement from the contracting officer.
 The facts of your case should warrant an assignment and not a novation.
-Watson & Associates, FAR novation agreement attorneys help to:
+Watson & Associates, FAR novation of contract attorneys help to:

 - Avoid federal criminal liability and appearance of fraud pass-through schemes

-- Make sure that your transaction complies with FAR novation requirements
+- Make sure that your transaction complies with FAR novation agreement requirements

 - Oversee the entire buying or selling process on your behalf.